Questions we get about Eloping in Colorado in Winter

 A winter elopement in Colorado shouldn’t cost you any more or less than a summer one.ย As far as total cost, that depends on what services you want and if you want professionals to handle them or you want to try going it alone.
 Technically speaking, the only cost you have to incur is $30 for the Colorado marriage license.
 You can self-solemnize your vows if you want.
 You can also hire amateur photographers for a few hundred dollars if you’re not picky about the quality of your wedding photos.

-A totally professional service like Blue Sky Colorado Elopements will run you a starting fee of around $3,000 for just the two of you with full coordination, a professional officiant and photography.
+A totally professional service like Blue Sky Colorado Elopements will run you a starting fee of around $3,300 for just the two of you with full coordination, a professional officiant and photography.
 Prices will increase with guests and number of services.
-Please visit our Pricing Page for a more details description of fees, or request our Pricing Guide.
+Please visit our Pricing Page for a more detailed description of fees.

 What are road conditions like in winter in Colorado?
 What type of vehicle do I need to rent?